 Bicyclists can play a role in their continued safety, as well.
 Cyclists should always wear helmets and protective gear and wear clothing that is easily visible, especially for riding at night.
-A San Diego bicycle accident lawyer says many accidents and fatalities can be avoided with appropriate attire and safety gear.
+A bicycle accident lawyer says many accidents and fatalities can be avoided with appropriate attire and safety gear.

 Bicyclists should also abide by all traffic laws, use hand signals to indicate turns or lane changes, and remain attentive.
 It is important to remember that cyclists are subject to the same laws on the roads as motor vehicle drivers.

 What To Do If You’ve Been Hit By A Car

 If you or a loved one was struck by a car while riding a bicycle, it’s crucial to get immediate medical attention.
 Then, call The Barnes Firm for a FREE consultation.
 We can put our best bike accident lawyer on your case, so you can be confident you’re getting the best result possible.